karanj/karanj/README.md

 - 👋 Hi, I’m @karanj
-- 👀 I’m interested in money stuff
+- 👀 I’m interested in money stuff and climate tech
-- 🌱 I’m currently learning ISO20022
+- 🌱 I’m currently on parental leave
 - 💞️ I’m looking to collaborate on interesting things
-- 📫 How to reach me ... https://pushingthesky.net/ / mastodon: @karanj@mastodon.social
+- 📫 How to reach me ... https://bitstories.net/ / mastodon: @karanj@mastodon.social

 <!---
 karanj/karanj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.